Peng-Protocol/Dexhune-P/Documentation/PairingFoundry.md

 - `allListings` (address[]): Array of all listing addresses created.
 - `allListedTokens` (address[]): Array of all unique tokens listed.
 - `queryByAddress` (mapping - address, uint256[]): Maps a token to an array of listing IDs involving that token.
+- `liquidityProviders` (mapping - uint256, address[]): Maps listing ID to an array of users who provided liquidity.
 - `globalLiquidity` (mapping - address, address, address, uint256): Tracks liquidity per user for each tokenA-tokenB pair.
 - `totalLiquidityPerPair` (mapping - address, address, uint256): Total liquidity for each tokenA-tokenB pair.
 - `userTotalLiquidity` (mapping - address, uint256): Total liquidity contributed by each user across all pairs.